flipperdevices/flipperzero-firmware/README.md

 ▶️ = Toggle dithering on/off.

 ⚪ = Take a picture and save to the "DCIM" folder at the root of your SD card.
 Image will be saved as a bitmap file with a timestamp as the filename ("YYYYMMDD-HHMMSS.bmp").
-If flash is on in the settings (enabled by default) the ESP32-CAM onboard LED will light up when the picture is taken.
+If flash is on in the settings (enabled by default) the ESP32-CAM onboard LED will light up when the camera is opened.

 ↩️ = Go back.